KhresnaPanduI/Indonesian-Sign-Language-Recognition-using-MediaPipe/README.md

 2. Capture hand coordinates and save in CSV format to coordinates.csv using extract_data.py
 3. Train the model using coordinates.csv data on model.py
 4. Save the models in .pickle format.
+5. Evaluate and visualize models accuracy on evaluate.py.
-5. Capture hand coordinates on predict.py.
+6. Capture hand coordinates on predict.py.
-6. Predict the class with captured coordinates using the saved model on predict.py.
+7. Predict the class with captured coordinates using the saved model on predict.py.

 ### Requirement
 1. Python 3.8